General Payment Questions

 Do you accept medical insurance?

 We do accept medical insurance though we are only in-network with BCBS PPO.
-For all other insurance companies, we can help you submit claims for our services but we require payment up front and then we can provide a superbill that you submit to your out-of-network insurance.
+For all other insurance companies, we can help you submit claims for our services but we require payment up front.
+For Aetna, Cigna, Humana and United Healthcare we can electronically submit your claims and for all other companies we can provide a superbill that you submit to your out-of-network insurance.
 We do also accept Medicare through it only covers limited services.
 See our insurance section below.

 Can I self pay for services?
 What is the cost?